Themes 2

-Themes 2, also referred to as Themes, Vol. 2, is a studio album by a multimedia collective Psychic TV, released by Temple Records in 1985.
+Themes 2, also referred to as Themes, Vol. 2, is a studio album by multimedia collective Psychic TV, released by Temple Records in 1985.
 It is the second album in the Themes series, predeced by Themes – initially an accompanying release to Force the Hand of Chance – and followed up by Themes 3, and was recorded as a soundtrack for videos by a British filmmaker Derek Jarman.

 Track listing

 Adapted from a 1997 Cold Spring release.

 Personnel

 Adapted from the liner notes of both vinyl and CD versions of Themes 2.